Thracky/homebrew-apple/README.md

 With Game Porting Toolkit beta 4, this will now allow you to run BG3 from steam, with no fancy tricks.
 This means cloud and cross-platform saves will work.

+Any other current method of running BG3 means you are either not actually using GPTK/D3DMetal (because you've used CXPatcher or Whisky + DXVA or something of that nature) or you have no cloud/cross platform saves because you have to launch bg3_dx11 directly.

 # Apple Homebrew Tap

 This repository contains formulae for use with Homebrew: https://brew.sh